sidsurakanti/sidsurakanti/README.md

 # Hey there, I'm Izzy!
 I'm a student, and a developer!
 I've been learning Python for around 6 months now, and I'm pretty decent at it (hopefully =p).
-I also know a bit of HTML and CSS.
-I'm thinking of learning Web Dev this december, so stay tuned for that.
+I also know a bit of web dev!

 ## Status
 I'm currently just playing around with **discord.py**, and learning **algebra**.